sharmankit007/ReactJsCURD/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Before starting the Project, Go to the Json Folder and run the below command:

+Start JSON Server

+### json-server --watch db.json
 In the project directory, you can run:

 ### `npm start`